D4M13N-D3V/godot_template/README.md

 # Requirments
 In order for the workflows in this repository to work with an existing project it requires certain export profiles to be configured.
 You need to have a windows, linux, and web export configured using the default names: "Windows Desktop","Linux/X11", and "Web".
 # Migrating existing project
-If you want to add this to an existing GitHub repository, just copy and paste the `.github` folder into the root of your existing repository.
+If you want to add this to an existing GitHub repository, just copy and paste the `.github` folder into the root of your existing repository, along with the `export_presets.cfg` file.
 As long as your project has these exports and resides in the root of the repository the GitHub workflows should work fine.
 # Versioning
 When you push to the `main` branch the workflow will automatically be executed.
 The workflow will build for Web,Linux, and Windows, and then upload the build artifacts to the workflow.
 Then a new step will execute which will generate version numbers based on the commits.
 You can see below which keywords a commit message must start with to increment a major,minor, or patch number.
 At the end the workflow will create a release and upload the build artifacts to it.